What is COVID-19?

 What are the symptoms?

 Most people who become sick do not require hospitalization, but older adults, people with chronic health conditions such as diabetes and people with compromised immune systems are more likely to require more advanced care.
-Learn more about symptoms and see how symptoms compare between COVID-19, the flu and colds.
+Learn more about symptoms.

 Lake Health, local health departments, the Ohio Department of Health and the Centers for Disease Control and Prevention (CDC) are closely monitoring COVID-19 in our region and have detailed preparedness plans in place that are updated frequently as new developments occur.
 Patients are being screened at all points of entry into the Lake Health system for certain criteria as defined by the CDC.
 Patients who meet the CDC guidelines will be referred for testing as appropriate.